mertguvencli/quicktext/README.md

 |share_on_network|bool|false|Visitors can view your sharing items without the sharing code if they have the same IP address as you|
 |viewer_can_edit|bool|false|Viewers can edit your data in real-time|
 |ip_whitelist|array|[ ]|Allows only that added IP addresses to view sharing items|

+# Contributing

+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.